ExpHP/ExpHP.github.io/_posts/2018-07-29-that-weekend-i-wasted-on-newtyped-indices.md

 ## Solutions that don't rely on the type system

-Even though it clearly takes far too much effort to thoroughly adopt them, the exercise of *attempting* to adopy newtype indices was an incredible learning experience.
+Even though it clearly takes far too much effort to thoroughly adopt them, the exercise of *attempting* to adopt newtype indices was an incredible learning experience.
 I may have given the wrong impression by focusing on all of the negatives above, but **in reality the index types were wildly successful at describing common usage patterns in my code.**

 Some types like `Perm` and `SupercellToken` above gained two index types, and it suddenly became clear to me that they had the properties of mathematical categories.
 Common mistakes I might make when working with sparse representations vanished as it became unbearably clear that the indices in dense and sparse representations play different roles (similar to covariance versus contravariance).